43 Social policy

 Social policy is an avenue through which goods and services, both tangible and intangible, can be provided to some members of society, while simultaneously being denied to others.
 Decisions about the distribution of government-funded welfare resources frequently require governments to draw boundaries around identities and social groups, labelling some as deserving and others as less so.
 These boundaries are sometimes arbitrary and are often fraught.

 The concept of legal citizenship provides an example, as it opens the door for individuals to access a range of social resources that are otherwise unavailable to non-citizens.
 Whether this is always fair or just is debateable.
-For example, before being recognised as citizens in the 1967 constitutional referendum, Indigenous Australians were largely denied basic rights on the basis of their non-citizen status.
+For example, before being recognised as citizens in the 1967 constitutional referendum, First Nations Australians were largely denied basic rights based on their non-citizen status.
 This included being denied access to many forms of social welfare that were enjoyed by settler Australians.
-Instead, Indigenous Australians were (and arguably still are) subject to domestic policies and practices that problematised them as requiring heavy modification and intervention to conform to the standards of settler society.
+Instead, Indigenous Australians were (and still are) subject to domestic policies and practices that problematised them as requiring heavy modification and intervention to conform to the standards of settler society.[61]

-With regard to gender equality, Bacchi and Eveline stated, ‘policies do not simply “deal with” the “problem” of “gender inequality”.
-Rather, policies create different impressions of what the “problem” of “gender equality” entails.’[54]
-Bacchi later discussed policy responses intended to address the pay gap between men and women, focusing on one response that provided additional training to women.[55]
-Bacchi argued that the response placed the blame for the gap on women’s shoulders, implying that it was women’s lack of training that had caused the pay gap.
-This framing, however, ignores other fundamental structural and historical issues that also play a critical role.
+With regard to gender equality, Bacchi and Eveline state, ‘policies do not simply “deal with” the “problem” of “gender inequality”.
+Rather, policies create different impressions of what the “problem” of “gender equality” entails.’[63]
+Bacchi later discusses policy responses intended to address the pay gap between genders, analysing liberal feminist policy responses that make greater work-readiness training available to women.[64]
+Bacchi argues that this response places the blame for the gap on women’s shoulders, implying that it is women’s lack of training that causes the pay gap.
+This framing, however, ignores other fundamental structural and historical issues that also play a crucial role.
+For instance, the foundation of Australia’s capitalist economy is that some labour – primarily that typically carried out by men – is more highly remunerated than other forms of work, particularly care work and domestic labour traditionally performed by women, which are often undervalued or unpaid despite being essential to social reproduction.

 Discourses around ‘welfare dependency’ also provide a pertinent example of how framing can directly impact social policy responses.
-For instance, recent discourse tends to frame welfare as being innately problematic, with dependency on the state perceived as a moral bad, while dependency on markets is celebrated as a marker of success and independence.
-Welfare ‘poison’ is now perceived as a core contributor to long-term social disadvantage, rather than a potential solution.[56]
-Therefore, the policy ‘problem’ shifts from claims that there is not enough welfare to pull people out of poverty, to claims that there is too much welfare for people to pull themselves out of poverty, thereby causing the ‘poverty trap’, where incentives to remain on welfare outweigh incentives to move into paid work.
-This refocusing of the issue shifts discussion away from historical, social and structural causes of poverty to the individual themselves, and leads to responses that focus on overcoming perceived individual deficits such as laziness, lack of skills and moral hazard.
+For instance, recent discourse tends to frame welfare as being innately problematic, with so-called ‘dependency’ on the state perceived as a moral failing, while dependency on markets is celebrated as a marker of success and independence.
+Welfare ‘poison’ is now perceived as a core contributor to long-term social disadvantage, rather than a potential solution.[65]
+This is epitomised in the mantra repeated by politicians on both sides of politics that ‘the best form of welfare is a job’.[66]
+Under this framing, the policy ‘problem’ shifts from claims that there is not enough welfare to pull people out of poverty, to claims that there is too much welfare for people to pull themselves out of poverty.
+This refocusing of the issue shifts discussion away from historical, social and structural causes of poverty to the individual themselves, informing responses that focus on overcoming perceived individual deficits such as laziness, lack of skills and moral hazard.

 The reframing of welfare in Australia has prompted increased calls for the ‘activation’ of welfare recipients by engaging them in welfare-to-work or ‘workfare’ programs.
 Since the late 1980s and early 1990s, a series of reforms to the provision of unemployment support have resulted in an increased focus on ‘activating’ and upskilling the unemployed.
 This has involved, for example, the introduction of activation measures from 1986 (e.g. a requirement to register with the then Commonwealth Employment Service) and an ‘activity test’[67] in 1989 as a condition of social security payments.[68]
 Since then, active participation requirements have continued to be strengthened through a range of incremental reforms to social security and employment services.